Individual action on climate change: Comparison of impacts of individual actions

 A growing number of Europeans and Chinese respondents to a climate survey believe that their behavior can make a difference in tackling climate change.

 Public discourse on reducing one's carbon footprint overwhelmingly focuses on low-impact behaviors, and as of 2017, the mention of high-impact individual behaviors to impact climate was almost non-existent in mainstream media, government publications, K-12 school textbooks, etc.

-Media focus on low impact rather than high impact behaviors is concerning for scientists.
+Media focus on low impactrather than high impact behaviors is concerning for scientists.
 The most impactful actions for individuals may differ significantly from the popular advice for "greening" one's lifestyle.
 For instance, popular suggestions for individual actions include replacing a typical car with a hybrid, washing clothes in cold water, recycling, upgrading light bulbs which are all regarded as lower impact behaviors.

-A few researchers have stated that some "recommended high-impact actions are more effective than many more commonly discussed options.
+A few researchers have stated that "recommended high-impact actions are more effective than many more commonly discussed options.
 For example, eating a plant-based diet saves eight times more emissions than upgrading light bulbs."
 Recommended high-impact actions are around having fewer children, living car-free, avoiding long-distance flights and eating a plant-based diet.
 However, other publications state that "population is actually irrelevant to solving the climate crisis".

-Other researchers say that decarbonization need not mean a more austere lifestyle, and that the individual actions with the most impact are to electrify households, with for example electric cars and heating.
+Other researchers say that decarbonization need not mean a more austere lifestyle, and that individual actions with the most impact rely on electrifying households with, for example, electric cars and heating.

-Scientists argue that piecemeal behavioral changes like re-using plastic bags are not a proportionate response to climate change.
+Scientists argue that piecemeal behavioral changes like re-using plastic bags do not provide proportionate effects on climate change.
 Though being beneficial, these debates would drive public focus away from the requirement for an energy system change of unprecedented scale to decarbonise rapidly.

-Moreover, policy measures such as targeted subsidies, eco-tariffs, effective sustainability certificates, legal product information requirements, CO_{2} pricing, emissions allowances rationing, budget-allocations/labelling, targeted product-range exclusions, advertising bans, and feedback mechanisms are examples of measures that could have a more substantial positive impact on consumption behavior than changes exclusively carried out by consumers and could address social issues such as consumers' inhibitive constraints of budgets, awareness and time.
+Moreover, policy measures such as targeted subsidies, eco-tariffs, effective sustainability certificates, legal product information requirements, CO_{2} pricing, emissions allowances rationing, budget-allocations/labelling, targeted product-range exclusions, advertising bans and feedback mechanisms are examples of measures that could have a more substantial positive impact on consumption behavior than changes exclusively carried out by individual consumers and could address social issues such as consumers' inhibitive constraints of budgets, awareness and time.